A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Introduction

 \section{Introduction}

-This paper focuses on the mathematical analysis of scattering problems of time-harmonic acoustic waves from a two-layered medium with a planar interface.
-The boundary of the two-layered medium is assumed to be a \textit{rough surface}, which refers to a non-local perturbation of the planar surface whose height is within a finite distance from the original plane.
-Scattering problems of this type are of continuous concern in various engineering applications such as ground-penetrating radar, seismic exploration, ocean exploration, photonic crystal, and diffraction by gratings.
-For an introduction and historical remarks, we refer to \cite{C1999, V1999,D2002,P1980, WC2001, SS2001}.
+This paper is concerned with the well-posedness and the numerical method for the problems of scattering of time-harmonic acoustic waves in a two-layered medium in two dimensions.
+The two-layered medium is composed of two unbounded media with different physical properties and the interface between the two media is considered to be a planar surface.
+The boundary of the two-layered medium is assumed to be a \textit{rough surface}, which is a non-local perturbation with a finite height from a planar surface.
+Such scattering problems occur in various scientific and engineering applications, such as ground-penetrating radar, seismic exploration, ocean exploration, photonic crystal, and diffraction by gratings.
+For an introduction and historical remarks, we refer to \cite{C1999, V1999, D2002, P1980, WC2001, SS2001}.

-There has been already a vast literature on rough surface scattering problems for acoustic, electromagnetic and elastic waves.
-We refer the reader to \cite{CZ1998,ZC2003,CR1996,CRZ1999} for the integral equation methods applied to the Dirichlet or impedance boundary value problem, which uses layer potential techniques to transfer the scattering problem to equivalent boundary integral equation.
-The references \cite{ZC1998, CZ1998a,CZ1999} consider the scattering by penetrable interfaces and inhomogeneous layers.
-For the variational approach we refer to \cite{CM2005,CE2010} for the rough surface scattering problem with unpenetrable rough boundary in the non-weighted space and weighted space.
-The paper \cite{HLQZ2015} extends the method in \cite{CM2005} to the scattering by finite height inhomogeneous layer with the Nuemann and generarized impedance boundary boundary.
-The papers \cite{EH2012, EH2015, HL2011, LWZ2011, HLZ2020} also consider the scattering by electromagnetic and elastic waves.
+There are many works concerning the well-posedness of the rough surface scattering problems for acoustic waves.
+The rough surface scattering problems with Dirichlet or impedance boundary conditions have been studied in \cite{CZ1998, ZC2003, CR1996, CRZ1999} by using the integral equation methods.
+In each of these works, the layer potential technique was applied to transform the scattering problem into an equivalent boundary integral equation. \cite{ZC1998, CZ1998a, CZ1999} considered the rough surface scattering problems by penetrable interfaces and inhomogeneous layers, using the integral equation methods.
+In \cite{CM2005, CE2010}, the authors studied the rough surface scattering problem with a sound-soft boundary by employing the variational approach in the classical Sobolev space or the weighted Sobolev space.
+Moreover, the method in \cite{CM2005} was extended in \cite{HLQZ2015} to study the scattering problem by an inhomogeneous layer of a finite height, where the Neumann or generalized impedance boundary condition was imposed on the lower boundary of the inhomogeneous layer.
+For more works on the well-posedness of the rough surface scattering problems for electromagnetic or elastic waves, we refer to \cite{EH2012, EH2015, HL2011, LWZ2011, HLZ2020}.